 Wow this will make your head spin.
 Is my husband a true Narcissist or just an Addict?
 When addicts of alcohol or drugs (especially stimulants like methamphetamines) are in active addiction, they can resemble Narcissists.
 Why?
 When someone is using substances the soul is gone, empathy is not possible, entitlement reins, and it’s all about ME ME ME!
+Living with an addict in active addiction is just like living with a psychopath.
 How can you tell if they are an addict or a Narcissist?
 When an addict is sober (not for three days, try at least 90 days), they DO have empathy, remorse, guilt and shame.
-When a Narcissist is sober they still got nothing!
+When a Narcissist is sober they still have no empathy or remorse.
 They’re still cheating on you, lying, and gas lighting you.
 This is a tricky one to pin point.
 The best advice is don’t stick around to try to figure it out.

 What makes this so difficult is that many Narcissists have co-occuring substance use disorders.
 And they LOVE to use that excuse!
 “I had sex with the prostitute because I’m a sex addict and was using drugs.
 See ?
 So you can’t really blame me.
 It wasn’t my fault!”.
 Another issue is that Narcissists get bored FAST.
 They need constant new stimuli such as women, sex, porn, drugs and alcohol.
 They don’t feel so they’re trying desperately to FEEL something, anything!
 The constant search for stimulus!